itornaza/cpp-geeks-cafe/README.md

 The command line interface is implemented in a separate file named `cli.cpp` so it can be easily replaced by a more advanced gui.
 The respective functions are packed together in `namespace cli` for code clarity.

+There are some tests implemented in `test.cpp` which can be launched with the `-t` option.

 ## Dependencies for Running Locally
 * cmake >= 3.11
   * All OSes: [click here for installation instructions](https://cmake.org/install/)